 Students will be required to submit introductions to confirm their enrollment in the course.
 This course does NOT use proctors as the instructor is the proctor.
-Students will record their computer screen and themselves using the Tegrity program found in Moodle

 Learning Experiences

 Describes the actions students will be taking to interact with the content.
 For example: